 Next, the level of satisfaction that employers in the Thunder Bay District have towards these federal programs was analyzed (Table 7).
 55 per cent of businesses answering this question stated that they are very or somewhat satisfied with the Canada Emergency Response Benefit.
 40 per cent and 45 per cent are very or somewhat satisfied with the Canada Emergency Wage Subsidy and the Income Tax Deferral, respectively.
 Most employers felt neutral about the following programs: extending the work-sharing program, changes to the Canada Summer Jobs program and the Insured Mortgage Purchase Program.
-37 per cent of employers were either somewhat unsatisfied or very unsatisfied with the Business Credit Availability Program.
-Finally, 34 per cent of employers were somewhat unsatisfied or very unsatisfied or very unsatisfied with the Canada Emergency Business Account.
+37 per cent of employers were either somewhat unsatisfied or very unsatisfied with the Canada Emergency Wage Subsidy.
+36 per cent of employers were somewhat unsatisfied or very unsatisfied with the Business Credit Availability Program.
+Finally, 34 per cent of employers were somewhat unsatisfied or very unsatisfied with the Canada Emergency Business Account.